Birks Lecture Series: Professor Tomoko Masuzawa

 2022 Birks Lecture is part of School of Religious Studies 75th Anniversary.

 Professor Tomoko Masuzawa will speak on, Queen in the Attic: Theology and the University.
-Where Was Theology and How Did We Get This Wrong?
+What Was the University for?

 Was theology the “queen of the sciences” and the highest authority in the medieval university?
 When we consider what is known about the earliest universities that came into existence in the 12th and 13th centuries, it becomes readily apparent that this familiar sobriquet stems from certain phrases for self-promotion, not a description of reality.
 Surveying broadly what today’s historians of early universities have to tell us, we may now adjust our image of the institution, taking a more serious look at the university’s origin and its raison d’être.
 Accordingly, it is necessary to correct our received notion of the place of theology in the medieval academy.
 And we may start asking ourselves how we, the moderns, have been so consistently mistaken.